robotology/yarp/src/portmonitors/image_compression_ffmpeg/README.md

 To install/activate the port monitor you need to enter the <yarp_root>/build folder in a terminal (if the "build" folder does not exist, create it) and run the following command:
 ```
-cmake .. -DENABLE_yarpcar_libffmpeg=on
+cmake .. -DENABLE_yarppm_image_compression_ffmpeg=on
 ```
-Once the command is run, make sure there is an "x" in the brackets on the libffmpeg_portmonitor line in the command output in terminal, as you can see below:
+Once the command is run, make sure there is an "x" in the brackets on the image_compression_ffmpeg portmonitor line in the command output in terminal, as you can see below:
 ```
---  [x]   Plugin: yarpcar_libffmpeg (ENABLE_yarpcar_libffmpeg)
+--  [x]   Plugin: yarppm_image_compression_ffmpeg (ENABLE_yarppm_image_compression_ffmpeg)
 ```
 Then, run the following commands to make the changes effective:
 ```